City of Munich Innovation Challenge

 How do I benefit by participating?

 • The winning teams receive the City of Munich's Innovation Award, worth 10,000 euros.
-Deputy Mayor Katrin Habenschaden, the contest’s patron, will honor the winners at an official ceremony attended by the media.
+Deputy Mayor Dominik Krause, the contest’s patron, will honor the winners at an official ceremony attended by the media.

 • The winning proposals will also be further developed and tested in the city.
-An additionasl 15,000 euros per challenge are available for this purpose.
+An addition 15,000 euros per challenge are available for this purpose.

 • The award winners will gain access to the city government departments and to information and data to help them realize their ideas.
 They benefit from a network made up of city departments, startup support and entrepreneurship programs, as well as coaching and dialog with a diverse range of experts.
 Fresh insights and a rewarding learning experience are guaranteed!

 • Various entrepreneurship centers collaborate with the city government as part of the Innovation Challenge.
 These cooperation partners can advise the award winners on their ideas and business model, as well as offering direct access to individual forms of support.
-If the winners are interested in one of the entrepreneurship programs, such as XPRENEURS, the Start-up Certificate or founders@unibw, they will receive a recommendation for their application.
+If the winners are interested in one of the entrepreneurship programs, such as XPLORE or the SCE Incubation Programm "Gründung eines eigenen Start-ups", they will receive a recommendation for their application.

 • The winners also have the chance to take part in pitching and networking events run by partner entrepreneurship centers, where they can present the results of their winning projects and connect with investors, company representatives and other stakeholders from the startup community.